fbpx

 • Visit Smartraveller for travel alerts

-• Avoid contact, including sexual contact, with people who are unwell or have monkeypox symptoms
+• Avoid contact, including sexual contact, with people who are unwell or have mpox symptoms

 • Avoid skin-to-skin contact, particularly with any rash, pimples, lesions or sores

-• Avoid contact with clothing, bedding or objects that have been in contact with or used by people with monkeypox
+• Avoid contact with clothing, bedding or objects that have been in contact with or used by people with mpox

 • Always practise good hygiene